 Doug started studying with us in 2012 and six years later he’s still here.
 After completing his undergraduate and Masters degrees, he’s moved on to studying a PhD with us.
 He tells us why Bradford is his new home and why he can’t leave.

 My name is Douglas Schulz and I am from Frankfurt (Oder), Germany.
 I completed my undergraduate degree in Sociology and Psychology; my Masters in Peace Studies; and now currently doing a PhD in Sociology.

 When I applied to university in late-2012, I wanted to go somewhere English-speaking, England was my country of choice – it’s also close enough to Germany for me to go home for a long weekend if I want to, but far enough for my parents to not bother me and plan a surprise visit.

 While still in school, I was torn between studying psychology and sociology.
 I came across The University of Bradford and it was one of the few universities that offered a combined degree in sociology and psychology.

-On my course, I learned about popular culture, identity, mental health, research methods, identity, inter-group behavior, and all the other things that involve society and the mind.
+On my course, I learned about popular culture, identity, mental health, research methods, identity, inter-group behaviour, and all the other things that involve society and the mind.

 On my first day of class, I was really worried about making friends, but all of my course mates were in the same position, and we quickly formed a friendship group based on our interests in and outside of the course.